 With its high-quality components (and high-quality price tags) comes the high-quality comfort you would expect from a motorcycle of this class.

 Aimed at rider comfort, the 1600 GTL comes with a heated, adjustable seat and an ingenious luggage solution that focuses on ensuring this bike is one of the most comfortable touring motorcycles around.

 As with the R 1250 RT above, you can expect heated grips, cruise control, many rider aids, and a comfortable place for your pillion to enjoy the ride.

 There’s no getting away from it.
 This is not a cheap bike.
 And if you go mad with optional extras, this bike will be easily up there with the Goldwing prices.

 I always love to throw in a curveball!

-And in the spirit of equal representation (as with the Indian), why shouldn’t the Burgman be on the list?
+And in the spirit of equal representation, why shouldn’t the Burgman be on the list?

 From a comfort perspective, the one thing Burgman owners can’t wait to tell you about is how comfortable it is to ride.
 Add to this the decent weather protection and you’ve got yourself one the most comfortable touring motorcycles in pocket size.

 The under-seat storage also goes a long way to adding to riding comfort.

 It’s a shame it doesn’t have cruise control, but you can’t have everything!